 Over the several weeks of testing, there was the occasional shot which didn’t seem to unearth the same amount of flavour as previous attempts – and I suspect this could be due to the Classic’s rather high variance in water temperature – but it speaks volumes that it still became my go-to machine for the duration of its stay.

 The Gaggia Classic lives up to its name.
-It might lack the modern design and fit-and-finish niceties of some rivals but then that’s like comparing the engineering of a vintage Land Rover to a modern SUV; they’re entirely different beasts.
-Forget bells and whistles, this is a machine designed to simply make good coffee.
+It might lack the modern design and fit-and-finish niceties of some rivals but forget bells and whistles, this is a machine designed to simply make good coffee.

 And by any estimation, the Classic is a highly affordable step into the world of “proper” manual espresso machines.
-If you want to upgrade your morning coffee without spending a small fortune, then there really is no better place to start than here.
+If you want to upgrade your morning coffee in the office without spending a small fortune, then there really is no better place to start than here.